tumetus/tuomokankaanpaa/public/blog-posts/how-i-converted-my-website-from-wordpress-to-jamstack/index.md

 ## Getting to coding

 I am fluent with React and working on my Typescript.
-Next.js is a React framework so that was worked more than well for me.
+Next.js is a React framework so that worked more than well for me.

 I could have used plain Javascript with Next.js but because I am into learning more Typescript, I thought that this might be a good chance to get some Typescript excercise, so I chose to use Typescript.